Dambulla Cave Temple

 Dambulla Cave Temple – what to expect there?

-Not at all like its nearest neighbour India, Sri Lanka is generally a Buddhist nation with a convention going back over 2000 years.
-Today, around 70% of the number of inhabitants in Sri Lanka recognize as Buddhist with the rest distinguishing as Muslim, Hindu and Christian.
-All through its rich history, numerous Buddhist Kingdoms have risen and fallen in Sri Lanka but then, the social remnants of their significance still stay right up ’til the present time.
-Lets check out the Dambulla Cave Temple and its enriching past.
+Not at all like its nearest neighbor India, Sri Lanka is generally a Buddhist nation with a convention going back over 2000 years.
+Today, around 70% of the inhabitants in Sri Lanka recognize themselves as Buddhist with the rest distinguished as Muslim, Hindu, and Christian.
+Throughout its rich history, numerous Buddhist Kingdoms have risen and fallen in Sri Lanka but then, but the social remnants of their significance still stay right up until the present time.
+Let’s check out the Dambulla Cave Temple and its enriching past.

 History of the place

 The Dambulla Cave Temple is a Buddhist temple in Sri Lanka, located in the central part of the country.
 It was built during the 1st century BC and has a rich history, with the caves being used by Buddhist monks as a place of refuge and meditation for over 2,000 years.
 The temple contains a series of five caves, which house over 150 statues and paintings, making it one of the largest and best-preserved collections of Buddhist art in the world.
 It was designated a UNESCO World Heritage Site in 1991.

 Painting and the caves of Dambulla